glandfried/honestBeliefs/README.md

 ![montyHall_model](./figures/montyHall_model.png)

-This model is better known as the Monty Hall.
+This model is better known as the Monty Hall game.
 To simplify the problem, we assume that box 1 is the one that remains closed, $c=1$.
 Suppose that in this context we receive the following hint.

 ![montyHall_7](./figures/montyHall_7.png)

 How should we honestly update our beliefs?
-As we did before, we maximize uncertainty by splitting beliefs along the paths of the causal model in order to define the honest joint belief.
+As we did before, we maximize uncertainty by splitting beliefs along the forks of the causal model paths.

 ![modelo_causal_1_caminos](./figures/modelo_causal_1_caminos.png)